AtomicTessellator/fhi-vibes/docs/Tutorial/3_md_canonical_sampling.md

     logfile:                       md.log
     ```

-We suggest to adjust the following  keywords:
+We suggest to add and/or adjust the following  keywords:

 ```
+[files]
+primitive:                     geometry.in.primitive
+supercell:                     geometry.in.supercell

 [calculator.parameters]
 rc:       8.0